 Table of Contents¶

-- Application configuration, requirements, installation guides for various platforms including Docker.
+- Application configuration, requirements, and installation guides for various platforms, including Docker.

 - Information about basic concepts and terms in Shopsys Platform.